Lena Hatchett, PhD

 Dr. Hatchett is a public health advocate with the following organizations; Cook County Department of Public Health Community Health Advisory Council; Advocates for Urban Agriculture; American Public Health Association Community-based Public Health Caucus Policy Work group; Cook County Department of Public Health, Alliance for Healthy and Active Communities; Institute for Healthcare Improvement 100 Million Healthier Lives.

-BEHP 411 Public Health Ethics
+BEHL 411 Public Health Ethics

-BEHP 418 Advancing Health Equity Practices
+BEHL 418 Advancing Health Equity Practices

 Community-engaged research, racial and economic health disparities, urban agriculture, positive youth development